Home School Agreement

 - Parents/carers and other members of the community have opportunities to learn about the curriculum and teaching methods;

-- Parents/carers are offered and are invited to respond to regular information on their daughter’s progress;
+- Parents/carers are offered and are invited to respond to regular information on their child’s progress;

 - Parents/carers are entitled to regular access to teachers at known times and, if they wish, to the student’s internal school file;

-- At the beginning of the year parents will receive information about their daughter’s homework and timetable and events for the year ahead;
+- At the beginning of the year parents will receive information about their child’s homework and timetable and events for the year ahead;

 - Prompt action is taken in cases of a student’s misconduct or unauthorised absence;